otaviojava/money-api-book/en/chapter1.md

-Ready, With that solve all our problems, right?
-Wrong!
-We will list some possible problems:
+So would this solve all our problems?
+No it wouldn't, too many things could go wrong here.

 * To perform the product sum is necessary that the person remember to make the call of the utility class, but what about what you have to remember ?
 Accurate , inevitably forget.